mongodb-js/charts-embed-sdk/examples/authenticated-custom-jwt/readme.md

 - Signing Algorithm: `HS256` _Note, this is the default signing algorithm for the `jsonwebtoken` library and many others_
 - Signing Key: `topsecret` _Note, this key must correlate with the key found in `config.js`_

-## Running this Sample
+## Running this Sample with your data

-_The following steps presume the use of npm, though yarn works as well._

-1. Ensure you have Node installed.
-You can confirm with `node --version`.
-On some operating systems, Node available as the `nodejs` binary instead.

-2. Clone the Git repository or download the code to your computer.

-3. **Optional**
+1.
    If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
    - Open the _index.js_ file (`src/index.js`)
-   - Replace the `baseUrl` string on with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
+   - Replace the `baseUrl` string with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
-   - Replace the `chartId` string on with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
+   - Replace the `chartId` string with the chart ID you copied from the MongoDB Charts Embedded Chart menu. (look for "\~REPLACE\~" in the comments)
-   - Replace the second `chartId`string with the same ID. (look for "\~REPLACE\~" in the comments)
-4. Run `npm install` to install the package dependencies.
+2. Run `npm install` to install the package dependencies.
-5. Run `npm install -g parcel-bundler` to install Parcel.
-You may need to run `sudo npm install -g parcel-bundler` if you lack permissions.
-   - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is
-6. Run `npm start` to start the application.
+3. Run `npm start` to start the application.

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.
 Along with this, a local jwt authentication server will be spun up on `http://localhost:8000`.